Spider-Man: Web of Shadows: Microsoft Windows, PlayStation 3, Wii, and Xbox 360

-The game begins with Spider-Man (Michael Vaughn) looking for Mary Jane Watson (Dana Seltzer) amidst the symbiote invasion in Manhattan.
-After finding her with Luke Cage (Robert Wisdom), he is attacked by an unknown assailant.
-Four days prior, Spider-Man has an encounter with Venom (Keith Szarabajka), during which part of the latter's symbiote attaches itself to Spider-Man, recreating his black suit.
-Spider-Man discovers he has more control over the symbiote, and easily defeats Venom, who flees afterward.
-Later, while helping Luke Cage deal with a gang war in Harlem, Spider-Man finds evidence that the Kingpin (Gregg Berger) is responsible for the war.
-During a parley between the two gangs' leaders (James C. Mathis III and Isaac C. Singleton Jr.) and Cage, Spider-Man can either present the evidence in order to end the war peacefully, or let the gangs finish each other off.
+The game begins with Spider-Man (Michael Vaughn) looking for Mary Jane Watson (Dana Seltzer) in the middle of the symbiote invasion in Manhattan.
+He finds her with Luke Cage (Robert Wisdom) and tries to talk to her when he is attacked by an unknown assailant.
+Flashback to four days prior, Spider-Man has an encounter with Venom (Keith Szarabajka).
+Venom's symbiote attaches onto Spider-Man and he gets his black suit back.
+Spider-Man uses the symbiote and defeats Venom but he flees.
+Later, Spider-Man helps Luke Cage with a gang war between the Park Avenues and the Rolling 7s in Harlem.
+They get the gang leaders (James C. Mathis III and Isaac C. Singleton Jr.), to agree to a parley.
+There, Spider-Man takes out some high-tech snipers trying to assassinate the gang leaders and gets evidence that the Kingpin (Gregg Berger) set up the gang war.
+He can now choose between the red suit and the black suit: if he chooses red, he shows the evidence to the gang leaders and they stop the gang war; if he chooses black, he lets them kill each other and Luke Cage would be furious.